afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ## About auto power off

-When there is no bluetooth connection, the systems goes to advertising.
+In a battery-operated system, when there is no bluetooth connection, the systems goes to advertising.
 If no connection is made in a certain time lapse, the system goes to deep sleep or power off.